iyulab-rnd/FunctionX/README.md

 # FunctionX

-The FunctionX library implements Excel-like formula features in C#.
-It allows users to manipulate data in ways similar to Excel formulas.
-The library utilizes the NCalc library for evaluating expressions and supports complex data types to perform various operations.
+The FunctionX library implements Excel-like formula functionality in C#.
+It allows users to manipulate data in a similar way to Excel formulas.
+The library runs scripts in the Roslyn compiler to evaluate expressions.

 ## Features

 The FunctionX library offers the following features:

 ## Usage